• Home

 The Challenger Bread Pan helps you Bake Bread Like a Pro™ in your oven.

 Challenger Breadware asked me to use their hand poured and hand-seasoned Challenger Bread Pan black cast iron pans to help me learn how to Bake Bread Like a Pro™ in a regular oven.
-I contributed this recipe to the Challenger Breadware recipe section to help show beginner bakers how to use this amazing bread pan for all kinds of baked goodies.
+You can also see the Challenger Breadware recipe section which shows beginner bakers how to use this amazing bread pan for all kinds of baked goodies.

 You can make a wide range of goodies in the Challenger Bread Pan such as chili, apple crumble, and of course, all kinds of bread recipes and baguettes including sourdough loaves.
 And you can make my easy homemade breadsticks recipe today in time for dinner tonight!